 Long before it became an icon the Santa Fe was nothing more than the dream of Cyrus Holliday.
 He envisioned a railroad from what was then the Territory of Kansas to the west coast with a branch reaching the Gulf of Mexico.
 The colonel believed such a venture would yield strong profits thanks to plentiful trade found along the famous Santa Fe Trail and the Gulf's deepwater ports.
 Such grand endeavors, of course, bring a healthy dose of skepticism and almost no one believed in Holliday's idea.
 At the time there was no reason to question this sentiment since the territory had yet to achieve statehood, few settlers could be found west of the Mississippi River, and even fewer railroads served the Great Plains.
 However, as Holliday correctly foresaw, if the iron horse arrived a great wave of immigrants would follow.
 In addition, the fertile lands and mild climate appeared ready-made for agricultural development.
 With an active role in politics, he sought the territory's inclusion into the Union (Kansas officially became the 34th state of the United States on January 29, 1861) while simultaneously promoting his railroad.
 According to Keith Bryant, Jr.'s excellent book, "History Of The Atchison, Topeka & Santa Fe Railway," Holliday wrote up a charter for the Atchison & Topeka Railroad (A&T) in a hotel room in Lawrence, Kansas Territory during January 30-31, 1859.

 According to this document the system would connect its namesake towns, head in a southwesterly direction towards Santa Fe, and construct a branch to the Gulf.
 The territory's legislative body introduced a bill on February 1st for the charter, which was signed into law by Governor Samuel Medary on February 11, 1859.
-Due to a severe drought and the Civil War's outbreak, further efforts were delayed by more than a year.
-Then, during the late summer of 1860 Holliday, and a few supporters, made their way to Atchison for the company's formal incorporation.
+Due to a severe drought and the uncertainty of war between the states, efforts were delayed by more than a year.
+Finally, during the late summer of 1860 Holliday, and a few supporters, made their way to Atchison for the company's formal incorporation.
 It was carried out at Luther Challis's small law office between September 15th and 17th with Holliday elected president, Peter J. Abell secretary, and Milton C. Dickey treasurer.
 While the company was authorized to issue $1.5 million in stock, the promoters quickly realized the only chance of acquiring the needed capital was through land grants.
 This was attained after a great deal of lobbying, along with the help of Samuel Clarke Pomeroy.
 The senator worked his political magic to have the A&T included within the amended Pacific Railroad Act of 1863.
 When President Abraham Lincoln signed this legislation into law on March 3rd the A&T would receive "odd numbered sections of land for ten sections in width on each side of the track."
 There was a catch, however; it must be completed to the Colorado state line by March 3, 1873 or forfeit its rights to these grants.

 It was an incredible achievement and for Pomeroy's efforts he was elected president of the railroad on November 23, 1863.
 This event coincided with the stockholders' vote to change the company's name to the Atchison, Topeka & Santa Fe Railroad since the prospect of actually reach all three towns now seemed very possible.
 Over time, the public simply called it the "Santa Fe" while company officials, and those on Wall Street, referred to it as the "Atchison."
 In 1867 Holliday was successful in drumming up local support within the counties of Shawnee, Atchison, Osage, and Lyons when they voted to approve bonds of between $150,000 and $200,000.
 While these monies and the 1863 act were both important, one less noteworthy event was the 1868 purchase of 338,766 acres from the Potawatomi Indian Reservation.
 Situated in northeastern Kansas, these lands proved vital in raising initial capital through land sales.
 With this money in hand, Holliday and his growing consortium let construction contracts in 1867 and began surveying routes a year later.
 The task of building the railroad officially kicked off at a small ceremony in Topeka along Washington Street on October 30, 1868.